hbctraining/Intro-to-Unix-archived/lessons/03_loops_and_scripts.md

 	$ ls *.fq

-Now we want to *assign* the output of `ls` to the variable.
-We will give that variable the name `filenames`:
+Now we want to *assign* the output of `ls` to the variable:

 	$ filenames=`ls *.fq`

+> Note the syntax for assigning output of commands to variables, i.e. the ticks around the `ls` command.

 Check and see what's stored inside our newly created variable using `echo`: